GreenMavenCSA/greenmaven/README.md

 ### What Can I Work On?

 Request an invite to our Trello board here: https://trello.com/invite/b/g6wDKixj/3d6d7da071fccfcb64bd31b652d2b3fb/greenmaven

 Holler at us?
 Shoot an email to chris@sylvanaqua.com and we'll get you a Slack invite (we'll install Slackin... someday)

 Check the Wiki for information about the technology stack, dev environment setup, etc.

 If you catch bugs, etc. please file issues.
-Anyone is free to take a stab as solving any existing problems found there :-)
+Anyone is free to take a stab at solving any existing problems found there :-)

 ## Vision and Business Case